- PhD English, New York University, 2012

 - States of Anxiety: Race, Sex and National Panic in the Twentieth Century (Advanced Theory ENGL 458)

-- Ugly: Race, Gender, and the Politics of Desire (College Colloquium 2012)
+- Ugly: Race, Gender, and the Politics of Desire (1st Year College Colloquium)

 - Queer Drama: AIDS, Race, and Performance (1st Year College Colloquium)

 Areas of Teaching

-Roy Pérez's research interests include comparative Latina/o studies, U.S. ethnic literatures, queer theory, and narrative theory.
-His current book project, Proximities: Queer Configurations of Race in Latina/o Culture, offers closeness as a critical alternative for understanding how art represents and reimagines racial identity.
-Examining the work of authors, painters, dramatists, as well as television and popular culture, ranging from Victorian-era writer Constance Fenimore Woolson to the character Justin on ABC’s Ugly Betty, Proximities examines cross-racial relationships, encounters, and artistic representation in Latina/o culure as instances of personal and historical reckoning with latinidad.
+Professor Pérez's current book project, Proximities: Queer Configurations of Race in Latina/o Culture, offers closeness as a critical alternative for understanding how art represents and reimagines racial identity.
+Examining the work of authors, painters, dramatists, as well as television and popular culture, ranging from Victorian-era writer Constance Fenimore Woolson to the character Justin on ABC’s Ugly Betty, Proximities examines cross-racial relationships, encounters, and artistic representation in Latina/o culture as instances of personal and historical reckoning with latinidad.